Rami Fortis: Biography

 On his return to Israel in 1988, Fortis recorded his second album, Sipurim Mehakufsa (Tales from the Box), a collaboration with Berry Sakharof which has been described as "the best thing to happen to Israeli Rock".
 Later albums included a collaboration with Mashina's Shlomi Bracha.
 Since 2004 the collaboration with Berry Sakharof has been revived with the reformation of the duo Fortisakharof.

-When Fortisakharof disbanded, Fortis started a new band, first with drummer/producer Yuval Shafrir, then joined by Oren Kaplan on guitar and Amir Rosinano ("Jango") on bass.
+When Fortisakharof disbanded, Fortis started a new band, first with drummer/producer Yuval Shafrir, then joined by Oren Kaplan on guitar and Amir Rosiano ("Jango") on bass.
 The band was named Fortis Brothers and recorded two albums, Cop, Criminal and the Whispering Giant (1994) and Where Are The Horses?
 (1996), at their own studio FAFA near the Carmel Market with sound engineer Dadi Tal, who also mixed both albums.

+In September 2001, the film 1999?, directed by Israel Yerushalmi and documenting Fortis during the 1999 elections and the political turmoil of that year, was screened at festivals and cinematheques.

 In 2008, Fortis was featured on the documentary movie On the Move about Ehud Banai and the Refugees.

 In 2011, Fortis released an album called The Friend I, influenced by Nikola Tesla.
 His band for the album consisted of guitarist Ido Agmon, bassist Gil Smetana, and Yuval Shafrir on drums (the latter two also having been part of the original line-up of Fortisakharof), and the album was recorded and mixed by Shafrir at his studio in Tel Aviv.

-Personal life

-Fortis resides in Beit Yitzhak and is married to Naomi, director of the Batsheva Dance Company.